Menu

 Can Stepparents Adopt In California?

-In most cases, stepparents end up being an important part of a child’s life.
-Divorce and separation can be difficult on a child, as can getting to know a new adult.
-However, in many cases, stepparents provide more stability in the lives of the children they love than the child has ever had before.
-Many stepparents make the decision to adopt the child in their life.
-At the Law Offices of Ronald K. Stitch, we want to talk about the process of stepparent adoption.
-It is not easy, and you may need help from a knowledgeable and experienced Westlake Village adoption attorney to get you through the steps.
+In most cases, stepparents are essential to a child’s life.
+Divorce and separation can be difficult for a child, as can getting to know a new adult.
+However, in many cases, stepparents provide more stability in the lives of the children they love than the child has ever had.
+Many stepparents decide to adopt the child in their life.
+At the Law Offices of Ronald K. Stitch, we want to talk about stepparent adoption.
+It is difficult, and you may need help from a knowledgeable and experienced Westlake Village adoption attorney to get you through the steps.

 What is stepparent adoption in California?

-California Family Code Section 9000 lays out what the law regarding stepparent adoption.
-Any stepparent who wishes to adopt the child or their spouse can file a petition with the family law court to establish themselves as that child’s legal guardian.
-When a stepparent successfully completes this process, that child becomes legally theirs, and the stepparent will be responsible for the well-being of that child.
+California Family Code Section 9000 lays out the law regarding stepparent adoption.
+Any stepparent wishing to adopt the child or their spouse can petition the family law court to establish themselves as their legal guardian.
+When a stepparent completes this process, that child becomes legally theirs, and the stepparent will be responsible for that child’s well-being.

-In order for a stepparent adoption to take place, both of the child’s biological parents must give their consent, though the California family court system wants to ensure that the child has “frequent and continuing contact” with both of their biological parents.
+For a stepparent adoption to take place, both of the child’s biological parents must give their consent.
+However, the California family court system wants to ensure that the child has “frequent and continuing contact” with both of their biological parents.

-• If the other biological parent wants to remain the child’s legal guardian, the adoption process will become very difficult to complete.
+• If the other biological parent wants to remain the child’s legal guardian, the adoption process will become challenging to complete.

 1. The age, health, safety, and welfare of the stepchild